This information will help you understand scabies, including what it is, how it’s treated, and how it’s spread.

 It’s also important to wash everything in your home that could have scabies mites.
 Read the section “How can I remove scabies mites from my home?” for more information.Back to top

 How Scabies is Spread

-Animals don’t spread human scabies.
+Animals can’t spread human scabies.
 Pets can get a different kind of scabies mite that can’t live on humans.

 If you have a doctor’s appointment while you have scabies, tell the staff when you check in.
 They will bring you straight to an exam room.
 You should avoid spending time in waiting rooms, pantries, and other public recreational areas.
 Your family or friends who are in clinic with you should wash their hands with soap and water or an alcohol-based hand sanitizer.Back to top

 Scabies mites die when exposed to high heat.
 To kill scabies mites on items such as bedding, clothing, and towels:

 - Machine-wash the items using hot water and dry them in a clothes dryer using the hot cycle for at least 20 minutes.

 - If items can’t be washed, place them in a sealed plastic bag.
 Keep the bag sealed for 5 to 7 days.

 If a person in your home was diagnosed with scabies, wash all the clothes that everyone in the home has worn in the last 4 to 5 days.
 This will keep you or your housemates from getting re-infested with scabies from dirty clothes.